AppliedElegance/Sniplets/README.md

 This extension aims to become fully backup compatible with the Clippings extension for Firefox.
 The 0.10 release is a major overhaul from the previous release to be more secure, accessible and robust, as well as to support placeholders.

+Translations can now be requested and worked on by the community on [GitLocalize](https://gitlocalize.com/repo/9393).

 Roadmap:

 1.0 -> Add full counter support, implement shortcut keys